conda-forge/blog/posts/2020-12-22-year-in-review.rst

 ----

 We know this year has been extremely difficult for so many of our community members.
-Our growth and expanded feature set would not have been possible without the active participation and support of our community. **Thank you everyone so much for the work you put in this year into making ``conda-forge`` the wonderful, community-led resource it is.**
+Further, our growth and expanded feature set would not have been possible without the active participation and support of our community. **Thank you everyone so much for the work you put in this year into making ``conda-forge`` the wonderful, community-led resource it is.**